 Incubation for Abyssinian ground hornbills begins with the first egg, so one hatchling will mature more quickly and grow faster than its nest mate.
 Newly hatched chicks normally weigh about 2.5 ounces (70 grams), with both mother and father investing heavily in the hatchling's future.
 The second hatched chick will often die of starvation as its larger sibling prospers, with the stronger hornbill chick sometimes growing five times its first-hatched weight in its initial four days.
 Parents will protect and provide food for their offspring, which will remain with the pair for up to three years.
 Abyssinian ground hornbills breed about once every three years, with on average one chick surviving to adulthood every nine years.

 Diurnal animals, these hornbills are awake and active during the day.
 They roost in trees at night.

 Lifespan in human care is up to 40 years, but is unknown in the wild.

-Preferring grasslands, this animal has done well around human development, and is experiencing a diminishing threat as predators disappear.
-Their primary potential threat has been deemed as a loss of trees for nesting due to human development.
-A lesser threat to Abyssinian ground hornbills is native hunters, who will kill the bird in order to use its head as a mask while hunting other animals.
+Preferring grasslands, this animal has done well around human development and is experiencing a diminishing threat as predators disappear.
+Its primary potential threat is a loss of trees for nesting due to human development.
+A lesser threat to Abyssinian ground hornbills is native hunters who will kill the bird in order to use its head as a mask while hunting other animals.